Abdullah0f/projectEase/readme.md

 ## Tests

 The backend has a comprehensive test suite with 173 tests written using Jest.
-To run the tests, run `npm run test`.
+To run the tests, run `npm test`.

 ## Contributing

 Contributions are welcome!
 Please submit a pull request for any changes or additions.

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).